uber-go/dosa/README.md

 We will announce when it's ready.

-[DOSA](https://github.com/uber-go/dosa/wiki) is a storage framework that provides a _delcarative object storage abstraction_ for applications in Golang and (eventually) Java.
+[DOSA](https://github.com/uber-go/dosa/wiki) is a storage framework that provides a _declarative object storage abstraction_ for applications in Golang and (eventually) Java.
 DOSA is designed to relieve common headaches developers face while building stateful, database-dependent services.